THE PROJECT

 - German Archaeological Institute, Athens Department

-We warmly thank the Packard Humanities Institute for the financial support during the first stages of research, the Stavros Niarchos Foundation (SNF) for trusting us and becoming our lead donor, the Aegeas Non-Profit Civil Company thanks to whose financial support the project took its final form, and all the anonymous donors who recognized the importance of the project.
+We warmly thank the Packard Humanities Institute, the Stavros Niarchos Foundation (SNF), the Aegeas Non-Profit Civil Company, and all the anonymous donors who recognized the importance of the project.

 The project is under the auspices of the: